Metals New Zealand (Metals NZ) is an incorporated society serving the needs of New Zealand’s metals related industry.

 CEO: Rick Osborne

-Executive Members: Troy Coyle (HERA), Darren O’Riley (SCNZ), Tony Barbarich (NZMRM), Gary Knofflock (NASH), Paul Gapper (NZSSDA, Gordon Mulgrew (CTNZ), Mark Wright (ALENZ), Robin Davies (New Zealand Steel), Neil Watson (Fletcher Steel), (Steel & Tube), Stan Clark (Pacific Steel).
+Executive Members: Tony Barbarich (NZMRM), Nick Collins (NASH), Paul Gapper (NZSSDA, Gordon Mulgrew (CTNZ), Neil Watson (Fletcher Steel), Keith Wearing (Steel & Tube), Stan Clark (Pacific Steel), Sean McElroy (IKO Metals Asia Pacific).

 Our Vision